BU-Spark/ds-bcc-tania-fernandes-d7/fa24-team-b/README.md

    - Documentation of all steps in data collection and analysis for reproducibility.

 ### Tools and Platforms:
-   - Preferred tools for dashboard creation include Google LookerStudio and PowerBI (BU licenses available).
+   - Preferred tools for dashboard creation include Google LookerStudio and PowerBI.

 ### Data Sources:
    - Census data for population, housing, and economic indicators.